This page is designed to answer the following questions:

-Social interaction very much depends upon communication.
+Social interaction very much depends on communication.
 Without it, it is very difficult to make and maintain relationships with partners, friends, family and even colleagues.

-It is useful to remember that social communication is not just chatting to people that you know.
-Hugs, pats on the back and kissing (if appropriate) are all forms of communication.
-As are writing letters, emails etc.
+It is useful to remember that social communication is not just chatting with people that you know.
+Hugging, pats on the back and kissing (if appropriate) are all forms of communication, as are writing letters, emails etc.

-Again, this does not have to verbal.
+Again, this does not have to be verbal.
 For example, a piece of music can communicate the writer’s (or player’s) sadness or happiness.
-Or the makaton sign for ‘tea; can express the signer’s desire for a cuppa!
+Or the British Sign Language (BSL) sign for ‘tea’ can express the signer’s desire for a drink.

 Information is shared between people using communication.
 This may be sharing ideas, advice or experiences or to ask questions or request specific information.
-Or giving someone instructions for performing a task.
+It also includes giving someone instructions for performing a task.

 Reassuring and supporting others is another way to utilise communication.
 As well as offering understanding and an arm around the shoulder, you can also demonstrate compassion and empathy.

 We’ve already touched upon some of the ways that people may communicate.
 Examples of how people communicate (both verbal and non-verbal) include:

 - Body language (e.g. posture etc.)

 - Text-to-voice apps/devices

 - Voice-to-text apps/devices